 In the physical world, the AC motor and DC motor vary differently.
-DC motor has high efficiency and about 30% more efficient than AC motor [2].
-The disadvantage of having DC motor is it can release lots of heat and required a maintenance for replacing a new brush inside the motor, due to the friction of the brush of the DC motor.
-However, AC motor doesn't require a lot of maintenance for the motor because the AC motor is brushless.
-AC motor is much more complicated in control, because it is a multivariable coupling, time-varying, and non-linear system.
+DC motors have high efficiency and about 30% more efficiency than AC motors [2].
+The disadvantage of having a DC motor is it can release lots of heat and require maintenance for replacing a new brush inside the motor, due to the friction of the brush of the DC motor.
+However, AC motor doesn't require a lot of maintenance for the motor because the AC motor is brushless.AC motor is much more complicated in control, because it is a multivariable coupling, time-varying, and non-linear system.
 DC motor is much simpler in control because it is a linear system.